Growlanser: Wayfarer of Time

 Growlanser: Wayfarer of Time is a tactical role-playing game developed by Career Soft and published by Atlus.
 It was originally released for the PlayStation 2 in Japan in December 2003, and later for the PlayStation Portable in Japan in August 2011 (as Growlanser IV: Over Reloaded) and in North America in July 2012.
 It is the fourth installment in the Growlanser series, with character designs by Satoshi Urushihara.
-A visual novel fan-disc Growlanser IV: Wayfarer of Time - Return, containing three short stories, was released on PS2 in 2005.
+A visual novel fan-disc, Growlanser IV: Wayfarer of Time - Return, containing three short stories, was released on PS2 in 2005.

 Gameplay

 Wayfarer of Time features an isometric perspective and a "traditional RPG" style exploration in towns, dungeons and the world map that are very similar to the original Growlanser.
-Enemies can be seen on the world map and they can be avoided.
+Enemies can be seen on the world map and can also be avoided.
 Each dungeon has a unique, fixed layout (with the exception of the "bonus dungeon", which is randomly generated).

 The equipment system is markedly different from most RPGs.
 Characters can equip two pieces of armor, one being a "Ring Weapon".
 In the Growlanser series, a Ring Weapon is a new technology where magic rings transform into different weapons depending on the user's personality.
-Players find these rings often after the defeat of an enemy and can equip different rings for different stat bonuses and different gem-equip slots.
-There are over 100 types of gems that cause various beneficial effects such as adding extra attacks, more elemental defenses, increasing range or adding spells to the character's repertoire.
+Players find these rings often after defeating enemies and can equip different rings for different stat bonuses and different gem-equip slots.
+There are over 100 types of gems that cause various beneficial effects such as granting extra attacks, more elemental defenses, increasing range or adding spells to the character's repertoire.
 These gems all have an innate level and that level must match or be lower than the slot available in the Ring weapon to be equipped.
-Each Ring Weapon only has 3 gem slots with a level of 0-9 for each slot to equip the respective level gems.
+Each Ring Weapon only has three gem slots with a level of 0-9 for each slot to equip the respective level gems.
 Additionally, a gem's color must match the color of a ring slot.
-A gem can be equipped into any given slot, however, penalties are incurred if the gem has a skill that can be learned.
+A gem can be equipped into any given slot, but penalties are incurred if the gem has a skill that can be learned.

 There are 11 potential playable characters, but there is a four-member party limit in battles.
-The fate system allow players to save some characters from death based on their decisions and ultimately unlock some additional endings.
+The fate system allow players to save some characters from death based on their decisions and ultimately unlock additional endings.